 First Night Home from Hospital and Baby won’t Sleep: Conclusion

 It is very common for babies to not go to sleep in the first few days of their life.
 It is a big adjustment for them to get used to this world.
-Think about yourself when you are away from your own bed.
-It is hard to fall asleep when you are not with something that is familiar.
-Same applies to your baby.
+Think about yourself when you are away from your bed.
+It is hard to fall asleep when you are not with something familiar.
+The same applies to your baby.
 They need your warmth, comfort, and shelter to fall asleep.

 So, when they need you to rock them or feed them or hold them, go right ahead, and do that.
 Remember that, it is just a phase and it will get better as they get older.
 So, hang in their mamas!!